arsm800/project1/andrewSM-ReadME.md

 Installation Instructions:

+I'm not sure what this entails.
+However, this game runs in a Chrome web browser.

 Unsolved Problems:

   Scoreboard - I aimed to incorporate a feature where each time a match is made, the "pieces" vanish and the corresponding player's score is increased by one.
 However, this is contingent on keeping track of a player's turn.

   Game Size Flexibility - It would have been nice to have the game customizable in a way that the players could decide how many matches are required to win and the elements that are being matched (ie. words, photos, etc.).
 In order for this to happen, I would have had to code a process where the user is prompted to manually fill the array that holds all the elements to be matched.

+  Standardize tile grid shape - I think flexbox could probably solve this issue.
+As it stands, when I increase or decrease the size of the page, the tile grade changes shape.

 Other Items of Note: